Shuaybh97/ECS-Project/README.md

     terraform plan
     terraform apply
     ```

-3. Configure GitHub Secrets/Variables:
+-   Note the outputs for remote terraform state bucket.
+-   Configure the remote backend for the your terraform state files to the s3 bucket in ./terraform/providers.tf

+3.**Configure GitHub Secrets/Variables**:

     In your GitHub repo, add:
     - AWS_ACCOUNT_ID: Your AWS account ID.
     - PROJECT_NAME: e.g., "ecs-assignment".
     - ECS_CLUSTER_NAME: From Terraform output.
     - ECS_SERVICE_NAME: From Terraform output.

-Ensure OIDC is set up for the github-actions-oidc-dev role.

-Push Code and Trigger CI/CD:
+4. **Push Code and Trigger CI/CD and Verify Deployment**:

-Make changes to app and push to main.
+    Make changes to app and push to main or initiate workflow using the manual trigger.
     GitHub Actions will build the image, push to ECR, and deploy to ECS.
     Verify Deployment:

     Check ECS console for running tasks.
     Access the app at your domain (e.g., https://portfolio.shuaib.dev).